4 Types of Interview Questions You Should Ask Property Managers

 - Do you know the reasons you can terminate a lease?

-These questions will give you an idea if the prospective manager is any good at their job.
-If the property manager has a high tenant turnover rate or a tough time filling vacancies, they are probably not the right person for the job.
+These questions will give you an idea if the prospective manager is any good at his job.
+If the property manager has a high tenant turnover rate or a tough time filling vacancies, he's probably not the right person for the position.
 Examples of questions to ask include:

-- How long does it take you to fill a vacancy?- If it takes them longer than a month, what are you paying them for?
+- How long does it usually take you to fill a vacancy?

 - Where do you advertise to find tenants?

-- What is the average length of tenancy?- If they get tenants to sign long leases and actually stay for the duration of the lease, this will cut down on costs to fill vacancies -- including advertising costs, apartment turnover costs, and lost rent.
+- What is the average length of your tenancies?
+(If he gets tenants to sign long leases and actually stay for the duration of the lease, this will cut down on costs to fill vacancies, including advertising costs, apartment turnover costs, and lost rent.)

-- How many tenants have you evicted over the past year?- This can help you determine if they are properly screening tenants.
+- How many tenants have you evicted over the past year?
+(This can help you determine if he's properly screening tenants.)

 - What is your process for screening tenants?

-- How do you set the right rent for the property?– How many comparable properties do they look at?
-How often do they adjust the rent?
+- How do you set the right rent for the property?
+How many comparable properties do you look at?
+How often do you adjust the rent?

-- How do you collect rent each month?- Do they allow tenants to use direct deposit?
-Do they only accept money orders or certified checks?
+- How do you collect rent each month?
+Do you allow tenants to use direct deposit?
+Do you only accept money orders or certified checks?
 Is there a set day each month?
 Is there a grace period?
-Do they enforce late fees?
+Do you enforce late fees?